 AC 480-123- .
 Reporting requirements.

 Wireline communications provider reports.
-A wireline communications provider that receives program support must submit the following information and reports to the commission by August 1 of the year following each calendar year in which the provider receives that support unless a different date is specified below:
+A wireline communications provider that receives program support must submit the following information and reports to the commission on or before August 1 of the year following each calendar year in which the provider receives that support unless a different date is specified below:

-The number of residential and business lines served within the state of Washington for which the provider used program support in the provision of basic telecommunications service (broken down to reflect beginning and end of year quantities);
+The number of residential and business access lines served within the state of Washington for which the provider used program support in the provision of basic telecommunications service (broken down to reflect beginning and end of year quantities);

-Detailed information on how the provider used program support other than providing basic telecommunications services;
+Detailed information on how the provider used program support received during the preceding year other than providing basic telecommunications service;

-A list and detailed information on all consumer requests for new basic telecommunications service that the provider denied or did not fulfill for any reason;
+With respect to the area for which the provider received program support during the preceding year, a list of detailed information on all consumer requests for new basic telecommunications service that the provider denied or did not fulfill for any reason;

-A sworn statement from a company officer of the provider with personal knowledge and responsibility certifying that the provider complied with all commission rules in WAC 480- 120 that are applicable to the provider;
+A statement under penalty of perjury from a company officer of the provider with personal knowledge and responsibility certifying that during the preceding year the provider complied with all material commission rules in WAC 480- 120 that are applicable to the provider's provision of service within the area for which the provider received program support during the preceding year;

-Complete copies of the Form 477 the provider filed with the Federal Communications Commission during and for the calendar year in which the provider receives support at the same time the provider submits those forms to the Federal Communications Commission; if the provider does not submit Form 477 to the Federal Communications Commission, the provider must file with the commission the same information required to complete that form;
+Complete copies of the FCC Form 477 for the State of Washington that the provider filed with the Federal Communications Commission during and for the calendar year in which the provider receives support at the same time the provider submits those forms to the Federal Communications Commission; if the provider does not submit FCC Form 477 to the Federal Communications Commission, the provider must file with the commission the same information required to complete that form at the same time such information is required of other carriers to be submitted to the FCC;

-) A report on operational efficiencies and business plan modifications the provider has undertaken to transition or expand from primary provision of legacy voice telephone service to broadband service or otherwise reduce its reliance on support from the program, and whether and how disbursements from the program were used to accomplish such outcomes;
+With respect to the area for which the provider receives program support during the preceding year, a report on operational efficiencies and business plan modifications the provider has undertaken to transition or expand from primary provision of legacy voice telephone service to broadband service or otherwise reduce its reliance on support from the program, and whether and how disbursements from the program were used to accomplish such outcomes;

 Detailed information on any other efforts the provider made to use program support to advance universal service and the public interest in Washington; and

-Any other information or reports the commission requires, including but not limited to information the commission needs to provide a report to the legislature concerning the program.
+Any other information or reports the commission requires for purposes of the program, including but not limited to information the commission needs to provide a report to the legislature concerning the program.

 Wireless communications provider reports.
-The advisory board will make a recommendation to the commission on the information and reports that any wireless communications provider that receives support from the program should provide, and the commission will determine the information and reports the company must provide consistent with RCW 80.36. and commission rules.
+A wireless communications provider must provide the same reports as set out in (1)(a) through (h), above.
+In addition, the advisory board will make a recommendation to the commission on the information and reports that any wireless communications provider that receives support from the program should provide, and the commission will determine the information and reports the wireless communications provider must provide consistent with RCW 80.36. and commission rules.

 Information already on file with the commission.
-To the extent that the provider has filed any of the information required under this rule in conjunction with its application for certification as an eligible telecommunications company, the provider need not include that same information in its report so long as the provider identifies the docket number, documents, and location within those documents in which the provider included that information.
+To the extent that the provider has filed any of the information required under this rule in conjunction with its application for certification as an eligible telecommunications carrier, the provider need not include that same information in its report so long as the provider identifies the docket number, documents, and location within those documents in which the provider included that information.